Luo-Yun-Rong/2019-Intelligent-Motion-Recorder/README.md

 - Day mode
 > Update motion detection, with 8 motions in total (stationary, standing, sitting, lying, walking,          fast walking, jogging, biking)
 - Night mode
-> If the user is asleep, detect his or her turnover during his or her sleep.
+> If the user is asleep, detect his or her turnover during the sleep.

 > If the user is not asleep, detect the user's activity, which is same with Day mode.